Three point interaction of Dirac fermions with higher spin particles and discrete symmetries: Three point interactions

+In this section, we classify all the three-point couplings of two massless Dirac spinors interacting with massive higher-spinning (MHS) bosons.
+The couplings are the non-vanishing projections of the $Spin(D-1)$ bosonic irreps over the irreducible representations in the product of two spinor states of $Spin(D-2)$.
+The branching rules for the projections are described in appendix \ref{app:Branchingrules}.
+The complete group theoretical construction of the couplings using branching rules is described in \ref{app:Projectionofirreps}.
+Here we give an analogous on shell approach which is in line with the branching rules.

-The massless Dirac bilinears transform as irreducible representations of $Spin(D-2)\otimes Spin(D-2)$, which is the product of the individual little group of the two spinors.
-The couplings are the projections of the $Spin(D-1)$ irreps over the $Spin(D-2)\otimes Spin(D-2)$ irreps.
-The projection is achieved by contracting the MHS with the derivatives acting over the spinor bilinears.
-Since all the bilinears are hermitian, the irreducible MHS which couple with them can always be taken as real with real couplings constants.
-However, this is not true in odd spacetimes where we can have self dual and anti self dual MHS which can be complex valued depending on the dimension.
-Moreover, for any coupling, the number of indices of MHS must be the same as the total number of derivatives, and gamma's in the Dirac bilinear $\mathbb{M}^{(r,s)}$ and $\mathbb{N}^{(r,s)}$.
-So we obtain the following restriction
+At the level of representations of the Lorentz group, the projection is achieved by contracting the MHS with the derivatives acting over the spinor bilinears.\footnote{ This procedure has also been discussed in \cite{Chakraborty:2020rxf} for the classifications of interactions between two massless bosons and a MHS.} Since all the bilinears are hermitian, the irreducible MHS which couple with them can always be taken as real with real coupling constants.
+However, this is not true in odd spacetimes where we can have self dual and anti self dual MHS which can be complex valued depending on the rank of the Lorentz group.